Chapter Six: The Tank

 When we first arrived, the Mother showed us to this same tiny cabin we have called home for the past four summers in a way that felt strangely formal.
 My son stayed in the woods to play with friends while I met with the other adults and the Mother.
 Despite four summers of exploring these woods with a curious child, I couldn’t help but feel that I was in foreign territory as I walked to her house, a good fifteen-minute walk from where we would be sleeping.
 Everything felt heavier, less certain without some idea of when or if we would ever go back.

 Some people refer to the Mother’s house as “the cabin”, though there are many cabins in the Circle.
-We are certain that the Mother lives there, but no one knows where in the house she lives exactly.
 It is an absolutely enormous wooden house, stacked so high that it feels like it is leaning over me when I stand on its giant porch.
 Most of our time as a group is spent somewhere on its ground floor, a sprawling communal space that is always open and inviting.
 There are five fireplaces that I can recall on this first floor, a huge library, a kitchen that looks like it could be used to cook a meal for hundreds at a time, a breathtaking dining area with a table made of huge cut tree trunks, and countless variations of the sitting room where our meeting was being held.
 That particular room is where we typically hold meetings, and happens to be my favorite in the house.
 It has very little furniture; just huge, beautiful rugs overlapping each other in front of a massive fireplace, and plenty of pillows to sit on.

 I had chosen a firm purple pillow and was sitting, legs crossed under me, when I realized that I felt uncomfortable in this room full of people I had just begun to see as family.
 I scanned the room, avoiding eye contact with the others and eventually fixed on Bodhi, Dorian’s five-year-old son, who appeared to be the only child in the house.
 He had a fascination with the tiny wooden toys that the Mother had been carving since she was young, and was carefully placing them in a perfect line down a tight spiral staircase that descended oddly from the ceiling in the corner of the room.